gitPhate/Library/README.md

 ```PHP
 public void Each(callable $callback, array $param = null);
 ```
 The `Each()` method applies a callback on every element of the collection.
 It modifies the internal data set directly, thus it has no return value.
-You can pass parameters to the callback by creating an array and pass it as the second parameter.
+You can pass parameters to the callback by passing parameters to `Each()`.
 In order to edit data, your callback can return a value, which will be set as the current item in the collection.
 Moreover, it can accept two parameters, the key and the value of the current element.
-An example:
+Examples:
 ```PHP
 include("Library\autoload.php");